vinayabhyankar/GitCommandPract/README.md

-## Project to test the git commands test eclipse plugin
+## Project to test the git commands uisng eclipse plugin